jtarchie/underscore-lua/README.md

 `_.map(list, iterator)` Alias: collect

 Produces a new array of values by mapping each value in list through a transformation function (iterator).
-If list is a JavaScript object, iterator's arguments will be (value, key, list).
+If list is a Lua object, iterator's arguments will be (value, key, list).

 ```lua
 _.map({1, 2, 3}, function(num) return num * 3 end)